 \subsubsection{For $\tau \neq 0$: intrinsic and LIV effects}

-On the contrary to time delays, LIV contribution to the spectra is barely noticeable and could not be resolved directly from observed SEDs.
+Contrary to time delays, the LIV contribution to the spectra is barely noticeable and cannot be resolved directly from observed SEDs.
 However, as hysteresis patterns are very sensitive to any variation in SEDs, modification due to LIV can be highlighted through HIDs.
-Figure~\ref{fig:LIVHyst1} illustrates this statement by showing the change of the gamma-ray hysteresis pattern for the flat intrinsic trend when additional LIV effects are injected with various values of $\tau$.
+Figure~\ref{fig:LIVHyst1} illustrates this statement by showing the change in the gamma-ray hysteresis pattern for the flat intrinsic trend when additional LIV effects are injected with various values of $\tau$.
 At low fluxes, the hardness is greatly affected leading to dramatically different values, and slowly converges as the flux increases where hysteresis patterns then almost overlap.
 The same qualitative results hold for the two other increasing and decreasing trends (not shown here).
 Figure~\ref{fig:LIVHyst2} shows the HID for the same flare in the X-ray and gamma-ray ranges, with additional LIV effects of $\tau = + 400$~s\,TeV$^{-1}$ and $\tau = -400$~s\,TeV$^{-1}$, and offers a better view of the resolved pattern at high fluxes.
-The hysteresis pattern for X-ray energies (blue) is unaffected by LIV as expected and can be used as reference of a flat intrinsic trend at high flux.
-Conversely, the gamma-ray hysteresis pattern can be strongly modified (here in particular for the superluminal case with $\tau < 0$) and in both cases shows at high fluxes a clear change of trend in the total time delays due to LIV effects, with the following behaviour: \begin{itemize} \item subluminal LIV effects ($\tau>0$) induce a counter-clockwise orientation of the hysteresis loop, and increasing time delays; \item superluminal LIV effects ($\tau<0$) induce a clockwise orientation of the hysteresis loop, and decreasing time delays. \end{itemize}

-This illustrates how $\tau$ can deeply modify the hysteresis pattern and even reverse orientation of the hysteresis loop at high fluxes when its amplitude is large enough.
+The hysteresis pattern for X-ray energies (blue) is unaffected by LIV, as expected , and can be used as reference for a flat intrinsic trend at high flux.
+Conversely, the gamma-ray hysteresis pattern can be strongly modified (here in particular for the superluminal case with $\tau < 0$) and in both cases shows at high fluxes a clear change in trend of the total time delays due to LIV effects, with the following behaviour: \begin{itemize} \item subluminal LIV effects ($\tau>0$) induce an anticlockwise orientation of the hysteresis loop, and increasing time delays; \item superluminal LIV effects ($\tau<0$) induce a clockwise orientation of the hysteresis loop, and decreasing time delays. \end{itemize} This illustrates how $\tau$ can deeply modify the hysteresis pattern and even reverse orientation of the hysteresis loop at high fluxes when its amplitude is large enough.
 As a qualitative consequence, the detection of hysteresis loops with opposite orientations at high fluxes in the X-ray and gamma-ray domains would strongly hint at a contribution other than intrinsic leptonic effects being at play, and should be further investigated as a possible LIV signature.